EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * The identifier of the token series to which the issued access token belongs to.
 This is specified in the "id" field of EDHOC\_Information.

    All the access tokens belonging to the same token series are associated with the same identifier, which does not change throughout the series lifetime.
-A token series terminates when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).
+A token series ends when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).

    AS assigns an identifier to a token series when issuing the first access token T of that series.
 When assigning the identifier, AS MUST ensure that this was never used in a previous series of access tokens such that: i) they were issued for the same RS for which the access token T is being issued; and ii) they were bound to the same authentication credential AUTH\_CRED\_C of the requesting client to which the access token T is being issued (irrespectively of the exact way AUTH\_CRED\_C is specified in such access tokens).